coveo/platform-client/README.md

 # Coveo Cloud services' official `.js` client

-The main goal of this package is to provide an easy to configure and straightforward way of querying any API fronted by the Coveo Cloud's services using javascript.
+The main goal of this package is to provide an easy to configure and straightforward way of querying Coveo Cloud APIs using JavaScript.

 ## Getting started